AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Gate of Babylon Build 7D</p>

 !!! note
-    Updated for 6.0.
+    Updated for 6.1.
 Slower clear build, but in terms of strength, it's vastly superior.

-> Boss to be Chosen: Husk or *Hephaestus, then Elysia, Aponia or Vill-V
+> Boss to be Chosen: Husk or Hephaestus, then Elysia, Aponia or Vill-V

 !!! note
     Hephaestus is only ever taken if you want the fastest clear time for F17.
 If you aren't looking for that, then by any means, just stick with Husk instead, as it's the safer and more comfortable option.